Women's liberation movement in Europe: Portugal

-On 13 January 1975, the MLM held a demonstration in Eduardo VII Park to bring attention to the objectification of women.
+On 13 January 1975, the MLM held a demonstration in Edward VII Park to bring attention to the objectification of women.
 The press reported that they would be burning bras and there would be a striptease, fueling curiosity as well as disdain for the activists.
 They were not allowed to burn the veil, mop or flowers, carried by three activists dressed as a bride, a housewife and a sex symbol.
 In February of that year, the MLM published the Manifesto de Movimento para a Contracepção e Aborto Livre e Gratuito (Manifesto of the Movement for Contraception and Free and Abortion, MCALG), demanding free distribution of contraception and educational materials as well as access to abortion and abolition of laws preventing women from controlling their own reproduction.
 Horta, Célia Metrass and Helena Sá de Medeiros laid out the position of the MLM in their book Aborto, Direito ao Nosso Corpo (Abortion, Right to Our Body, 1975); abortion was an individual right and not subject to the control by the moral position of the majority.

 In April 1975, after a year of meeting in members' homes, the group found a derelict building on Avenida Pedro Álvares Cabral, in Lisbon and took over the space.
 One of the critical issues was women's right to control their own bodies, and they demanded not only the right to contraception and abortion, but instituted a campaign for sexual education.
 Unlike other places, the military, specifically those involved with the Movimento das Forças Armadas, who had implemented the coup d'état, worked with the MLM on issues of family violence, because wartime sexual violence was high at the time.
 The group continued to work on various women's issues through 1979, though never gaining the same visibility as they had with the park protest.
 Turning their attentions more toward publishing efforts, at the end of the decade, members founded the Cooperativa Editorial de Mujeres (Women's Editorial Cooperative, 1977) and later the Cooperativa Informação, Documentação, Mulher (Cooperative Information, Documentation, Women, 1979).
 They believed that the time for organizing in the street had passed and that the focus should move toward analysis and creating discourse on the issues.